alecmuffett/eotk/docs.d/security-advisories.d/001-torbrowser.md

 disabling port 80 services on your Tor daemon, or possibly send port 80 requests to a custom-built HTTP server within your security perimeter, for special processing such as customised cookie-stripping.
+Or - to be frank - you may wish to consider disabling your onion site if the risks are excessive and the costs to mitigate are too great.

 ## Likely FAQs